PeterOzo/Advanced-Quantitative-Methods-and-Machine-Learning-in-Finance/README.md

 ![image](https://github.com/user-attachments/assets/e39c1c1a-83e5-45ca-aba7-c383be55bf37)

-The attached plot illustrates the Efficient Frontier Analysis for two selected industries, Food and Beer, using annualized returns and volatilities.
+The plot above illustrates the Efficient Frontier Analysis for two selected industries, Food and Beer, using annualized returns and volatilities.
 The blue curve represents the efficient frontier, which consists of various portfolios created by adjusting the weight combinations of the two assets in increments of 0.10, ranging from fully investing in one asset to the other.
 The x-axis denotes portfolio volatility (risk), while the y-axis represents the expected return.
 Each point on the curve corresponds to a different portfolio composition of Food and Beer.
 The red star marks the minimum-variance portfolio (MVP), which is the portfolio with the lowest volatility, offering the most efficient balance between return and risk.
 This MVP is characterized by specific weights assigned to Food and Beer, along with its portfolio return and volatility.
 Investors seeking to minimize risk exposure while maintaining reasonable returns would prefer the minimum-variance portfolio, as it provides the optimal risk-return tradeoff for a two-asset portfolio.